soulshake/django/README.md

 build: .
 ```

-This entry declares that the web container should use an image built from the top level of your project directory using the Dockerfile found there.
+This entry declares that the `web` container(s) should use an image built from the Dockerfile in the root (`.`) of your project directory.

 #### labels